samyiin/RecommenderSystem/README.md

 https://www.youtube.com/watch?v=4E4XfvXzOOo&ab_channel=Hsin-ChuYin

 ## How to run
-If one wishes to run this project on his own computer here are the steps to follow:
+If you wishes to run this project on your own computer here are the steps to follow:

 **Step 1:** Clone the git repo and download the requirements.txt.
-It's suggested to install the packages under a venv

 **Step 2:** Set up environment variables
-One should add his Semantic Scholar API key under the environment variable name S2_API_KEY
+You should add your Semantic Scholar API key under the environment variable name S2_API_KEY

-One should add his OpenAI API key under the environment variable name OPENAI_API_KEY
+You should add your OpenAI API key under the environment variable name OPENAI_API_KEY

 **Step 3:** Download data source
-To initialize the project, one needs to download all the papers from Semantic Scholar, and put them under path:
+To initialize the project, you needs to download all the papers from Semantic Scholar, and put them under path:

     ContentBasedRS/RawSource/papers

-One may download papers of any field, but the papers must contain the following fields:
+You may download papers of any field, but the papers must contain the following fields:

     paperId,title,authors,abstract,references.paperId,year,referenceCount,citationCount,influentialCitationCount